 Please help me out by clicking the LIKE button if you enjoyed reading this.

-- Half the reported acute liver failures in the United States are because of acetaminophen toxicity.
+- Half of the reported acute liver failures in the United States are because of acetaminophen toxicity.

 - There is no difference between regular ibuprofen and prescription Ibuprofen other than strength.